usc-isi-digelements/elasticjs-import/README.md

 # elasticjs-import
-Common import file for DigElements that use DigElements/elastic.js as a dependency.
+Common import for DigElements that use elastic.js as a dependency.
+Used to prevent possible duplication of elastic.js contents during the vulcanize process.
+This currently references a fork of elastic.js located in DigElements.